Acupuncture as an Adjunctive Treatment for Bipolar Disorder: A Scholarly Review

 Overview of Acupuncture's Effects on Bipolar Disorder: Several studies have explored the potential of acupuncture as a complementary therapy for bipolar disorder.
 In a randomized controlled trial by Allen et al. (2019), acupuncture was found to significantly reduce depression and mania scores in patients with bipolar disorder.
 Furthermore, this research highlighted acupuncture's efficacy in decreasing the frequency and severity of mood episodes.

 Acupuncture's Impact on Mood Stabilization: Acupuncture's impact on mood stabilization is one of its most significant therapeutic benefits for individuals with bipolar disorder.
 A systematic review by Smith et al. (2021) shed light on acupuncture's ability to enhance mood stability and prevent relapses.
-The authors found that regular acupuncture treatments contributed to longer periods of euthymia in individuals with bipolar disorder, leading to improved overall functioning and a better quality of life.
+The authors found that regular acupuncture treatments contributed to more extended periods of euthymia in individuals with bipolar disorder, leading to improved overall functioning and a better quality of life.

 Addressing Bipolar-related Sleep Disturbances: Sleep disturbances are commonly associated with bipolar disorder and can exacerbate mood episodes.
 Research suggests that acupuncture can regulate sleep patterns and improve the quality and duration of sleep.
 A study by Wu et al. (2018) demonstrated that acupuncture improved sleep efficiency and reduced sleep latency in individuals with bipolar disorder, leading to more stable mood states.